goshy29/angular-express-mongodb/README.md

 3. email: johndoe@gmail.com
 4. recipe: This healthy loaf is closer to banana bread than traditional cake.
 It's made with dried figs, sultanas, oats, nuts, seeds and black tea, all of which provide a natural boost of energy.
 Heat oven to 170C/150C fan/gas 3½.
 Pour the tea into a large bowl and stir in the figs, sultanas and oats.
 Set aside to soak.
 Meanwhile, line the base and sides of a 1kg loaf tin with baking parchment.
 Mix together the flour, baking powder, nuts and seeds.
 Beat the egg into the cooled fruit mixture, then stir the dry ingredients into the wet.
 Pour into the tin, then level the top and scatter with the extra nuts and sesame seeds.

+## MongoDB Atlas/Compass Connection:
+You will find this connection code at directory "backend/app.js".

+mongoose
+    .connect("mongodb://localhost:27017/cakeworld")
+    .then(() => {
+        app.listen(5000);
+    })
+    .catch(error => {
+        console.log(error);
+    })

+Replace that mongodb connection string with the connection string that MongoDB Atlas generate for you when you create database or if you already have database, use that connection string.
+And be sure that you replace username and password from the connection string with your actual database credentials!
+Or you can use this MongoDB Compass (which I use in my case here) connection string, if you have installed MongoDB Compass on your computer.